openshift/openshift-origin-design/web-console/4.0-designs/storage/object-storage-dashboard/object-storage-dashboard.md

 # Object Storage Dashboard￼

 ## Vision
-Our main goal was to have an object's storage dashboard supported by MCG (NooBaa) that provide the user with at-a-glance information used for analysis and decision making.
+The main goal of the Object Service Dashboard is to provide an at-a-glance view of the Multi-Cloud Gateway (MCG) configuration, that is deployed as part of OpenShift Container Storage (OCS).
+This dashboard would provide health and status information as well as reporting on key performance indicators for analysis and decision making.

 ## Object Dashboards